codeforeauclaire/vms/README.md

  1. Load http://{vms-ip}:3000 in your browser
  1. Edit a file >> see changes intantly in your browser

 Note: `vmsquickinstall.sh` doesn't insclude a `settings.json` which is required for some app functionality.
 You can however work on some of the UI without worrying about that.
-Contributing notes below have full setup instructions.

-## Contributing (Setting up a full dev enviornment)
+## Full development enviornment setup instructions

 1. Install meteor (Follow instructions at https://www.meteor.com/install)
 1. cd to root folder of your clone